JimmyHAL/Tanzania-Waterwell-Classification/README.md

 5. eXtreme Gradient Boosting (XGBoost)
 6. Support Vector Machines (SVM)

 I also made use of GridSearchCV from sklearn to search out the best values for the parameters.

-For the metrics comparison, I mainly paid attention to accuracy and F1-score.
+The performance metrics I will be using are Precision, Recall, Accuracy, and F1 Score.
+I will also be investigating the confusion matrix.
+I mainly paid attention to accuracy and F1-score.
 Below is a graph of model scores and table.

 ![model_scores_table](images/model_scores_table.PNG)